 The Big Question

 What students ultimately want to know is – Can I take A-Level Music (ALM)?
-In my opinion this is a question that you should already have answered in lessons.
+This is a question that you should already have answered in lessons.
 But it is also one that is likely to come up on Sixth Form Open Evening; parents will definitely be asking on behalf of their son or daughter.

 We want to be able to say yes to as many students as possible because lets face it, ALM is in decline nationally.
 We also want to say yes because we believe in our subject and subsequently know that it will benefit students.
-I like to start from the view-point that Anyone can do A-Level Music!
+Let’s start from the view-point that Anyone can do A-Level Music!

 Problems & Myths